Sponge Glazing | Tips Tools And Ideas

 After mixing your underglaze, put a small amount of Underglaze in a shallow container.
 Take your selected damp sponge and dab it into your Underglaze.

 This next step is important.
-Before you dab the sponge on your piece you will want to dab it on a piece of paper or plastic to see the pattern it will make on your piece.
+Before you dab the sponge on your piece, you will want to dab it on a piece of paper or plastic to see the pattern it will make.
 You may need more or less underglaze to make the pattern you desire.

-Once it’s dry you can apply another color, let dry, and apply another if you like.
+Once it’s dry, you can apply another color, let it dry, and apply another if you like.
 That’s the fun part of sponge glazing.

-The Speedball Underglaze Sampler Pack has a great selection of colors for you to choose from.
+The Speedball Underglaze Sampler Pack offers a great selection of colors.

 Apply Clear Glaze